Bringing the global conversation to Sydney

 Thought leadership begins by getting the right people in the room for the serendipity to happen.
 As we explain, it’s a long and strategic game.

 They’re the select few who represent their industry at international conferences.
 If you’re a member of this cohort you’re well across the return on investment — deals progressed, face-to-face connections made, insights gathered.
 Despite advances in virtual meeting technology, nothing duplicates the human connection nor the serendipity of occurrences “in the margins”.

 Shared experience has a multiplier effect.
 So while we wait for virtual reality technology to become less, well, virtual, a small not-for-profit enterprise has been bringing the world to Sydney for the past 50 years.

 In the past five years alone, BESydney — the harbour city’s global meetings bidding specialist — has secured more than $1 billion worth of global meetings for Australia.
-From the world’s largest gathering of the banking industry, Sibos, to the International Congress of Microscopy and the Global Summit of Women, in the past 12 months, more than 300,000 international delegates brought their world experience to Sydney.
+From the world’s largest gathering of the banking industry, Sibos, to the International Congress of Microscopy and the Global Summit of Women, in the past five years, more than 300,000 international delegates brought their world experience to Sydney.

 Conferences, symposiums, exhibitions and meetings are an important part of the industry and social enterprise landscape.
 Exhibitors find new markets and attract investment.
 Talent is courted, industry sectors catalysed and the seeds sown for innovation and change.

 For academics, business events create the platform for sharing ideas, global peer-to-peer feedback, connecting for grant and research collaborations — setting agendas for disciplines worldwide.
 Moreover, conferences help academics, practitioners and professionals forge the partnerships critical for innovation and knowledge economies.
 Conferences facilitate lifelong learning.